joshuarebo/legalizeme-v3/ENHANCED_RAG_INTEGRATION.md

   query_type: "legal_query"
 };

-// NEW: Enhanced request with optional parameter: const enhancedRequest = {
+// NEW: Enhanced request with optional parameters: const enhancedRequest = {
   query: "What are employment rights in Kenya?",
   use_enhanced_rag: true,  // 🆕 NEW: Enable enhanced features
+  agent_mode: false,       // 🆕 NEW: Enable intelligent agent mode
+  context: null,
+  query_type: "legal_query"
+};

+// 🤖 NEW: Intelligent Agent Mode request: const agentRequest = {
+  query: "What are employment rights in Kenya?",
+  use_enhanced_rag: true,  // Can be combined with agent mode
+  agent_mode: true,        // 🆕 NEW: Enable intelligent agent mode
   context: null,
   query_type: "legal_query"
 };